 The highest quality lingcod is caught by hook-and-line gear and when the fish is bled and put on ice immediately.
 Most lingcod is caught as bycatch in other fisheries, but there are some targeted fisheries, namely Southeast Alaska.
 Raw lingcod flesh can have a blue-green tint, this is perfectly normal, and when cooked it turns a snow white color.
 Look for a grayish flesh color and/or blood spots to signal mishandling and dull eyes and faded gills on whole lingcod indicate a lack of freshness.

-~10% of North American lingcod landings meet a Seafood Watch "Best Choice (green)" recommendation (~60% from Oregon, ~30% from Washington, and ~10% from California)
+~10% of North American lingcod landings meet a Seafood Watch "Best Choice (green)" recommendation (~60% from Oregon, ~20% from Washington and California each)

-The total landings of U.S. West Coast lingcod were ~15% of the total allowable catch (TAC)
+Total landings of U.S. West Coast lingcod are ~15% of the total allowable catch (TAC) year-to-year

 Lingcod grow quickly and can reach lengths of five feet weighing 80lbs.
 Lingcod can live up to 20 years with males reaching maturity around age 2 (20" long) and females age 3 (30" long).
 The spawing process of lingcod involves males claiming suitable territory for nesting, females making only a brief appearance to lay eggs, and males guarding the nests until they hatch in 8-10 weeks.
 As lingcod develop they move from eating zooplankton as larvae, shellfish as small juveniles, small finfish (such as herring) as large juveniles, until they become aggressive predators as adults feeding on bottom dwelling fish and shellfish.
 Larval and juvenile lingcod are important food sources for salmon and rockfish, while marine mammals and sharks rely on large juvenile and adult lingcod as food sources.